Draquian/PhysFS_Roger_Salas/README.md

 ## About the project
-This project is about loading assets from a compressed archive using the librerys PhysFS & SDL.
+This project is about loading assets from a compressed archive using the librerys PhysFS, SDL and PugiXML.

 PhysFS to open the Zip file and achieve the main goal.

 SDL to create the windows to show a texture, play a sound, and use the fils from the Zip file.

+PugiXML to load the path of the files

+You can find some information in the [PhysFS Web](https://icculus.org/physfs/) or in the [PhysFS GitHub](https://github.com/icculus/physfs).

 ## Hand Out Tutorial